Banstead War Memorial.

 When the war broke out in 1914, Willie was one of the first to volunteer.(Being only seventeen, he put his age on by twelve months).
 On leave he stood against the door as we scratched his height on it - so we could check whether he'd grown next time we saw him.
 He never came back."

-On the 27 May 1918, Private 61863 William John Nash would have been under the command of the Major-General D G M Campbell 21st Division, Brigadier-General G H Gater of the 62nd Brigade, whilst serving with the 12/13th Northumberland Fusiliers.
-That day was the first day of the Third Battle of the Aisne (river)which was a German offensive during World War I that focused on capturing the Chemin des Dames Ridge before the American Expeditionary Force could arrive in France.
+On the 27 May 1918, Private 61863 William John Nash would have been under the command of the Major-General D G M Campbell 21st Division, Brigadier-General G H Gater of the 62nd Brigade, and serving with the 12/13th Northumberland Fusiliers.
+That day was the first day of the Third Battle of the Aisne (river) which was a German offensive during World War I that focused on capturing the Chemin des Dames Ridge before the American Expeditionary Force could arrive in France.

 It was one o'clock in the morning of the 27th May, punctual to the predicted time, that the German bombardment was loosed.
 The whole of IX Corps front and many back areas - railheads, ammunition dumps and the like - were drenched with gas shell.
 Outpost lines were assailed in addition by trench mortars of every calibre, and the Battle Zone received the terrible bombardment from artillery of all natures.